 Aftercare of a Tooth Extraction

 Tooth extraction is generally a safe and easy procedure.
-However, improper care of your gums after a tooth extraction can lead to infection and pain.
+However, improper care of your gums after tooth extraction can lead to infection and pain.
 Once a tooth is removed, your dentist will supply a gauze pad to the extraction site, which will help stop the bleeding and keep the wound clean for a short period of time.
 Once the bleeding stops, the gauze can be removed from the socket.
-If the tooth was especially large or impacted, your dentist will stitch the wound shut; these stitches dissolve after a few days and aid the healing process.
+If the tooth is especially large or impacted, your dentist will stitch the wound shut; these stitches dissolve after a few days and aid the healing process.
 For a few days after your extraction, following these simple steps will ensure a speedy recovery:

 - Eat soft foods, and don’t drink through a straw, which can cause “dry sockets,” a painful complication from tooth extraction.

 - Use an ice pack as needed to reduce swelling and pain.